Frequently Asked Questions

 The List

-• Clients on The List have a fully separate track.
-They receive a receive priority response to all matters, including ongoing review of legal documents, intellectual property, financial systems, and insurance needs.
-Service plans include unlimited phone calls and emails, a monthly 30-minute review meeting, and priority project scheduling.
-We also manage outsourced legal services, consulting with colleagues on your behalf as necessary.
+• Clients on The List have a fully separate service track.
+These clients receive a priority response to all matters, including ongoing review of contracts, intellectual property, financial systems, and insurance needs.
+Service plans include unlimited phone calls and emails, and priority project scheduling.
+We also waive fees for Attorney Q&As and Project Consultations.

 For Students